ftCLI/FoundryTools-CLI/README.md

     -o, --output-dir DIRECTORY

 The output directory where the output files are to be created.
-If it doesn't exist, will becreated.
+If it doesn't exist, will be created.
 If not specified, files are saved to the same folder.

     --recalc-timestamp / --no-recalc-timestamp